-We encourage students to fund the family contribution through savings and current year earnings to the greatest extent they are able.
-If educational loan borrowing is needed, a PLUS or MEFA Undergraduate Loan is usually a lower cost alternative.
-However students who do need to seek alternative loan options should first ensure that they have maximized their low-interest federal student loan eligibility.
-The payment plan is also a recommended option to reduce the amount of financing needed.
+We advise students to fund the family contribution, to the maximum extent possible, through savings and current year earnings.
+Our payment plan can help by allowing families to spread the payments out over five months per each semester.
+If educational loan borrowing is needed, a PLUS or MEFA Undergraduate Loan is typically the lower cost option for families.
+Students who seek alternative loan options should first ensure that they have maximized their low-interest federal student loan eligibility.

 Tips for Minimizing Your Need to Borrow

-- Enroll in the interest-free TuitionPay Monthly Payment Plan.
+- Enroll in the interest-free MHC Payment Plan.

 - Save money over the summer.